zackrw/giant_client/README.md

     # way 2
     g_client.get(:path => '/', :port => 8080)

+######Timeouts
+In GiantClient timeouts can be configured on initialization or request by request.
+If you just leave it alone, the default timeout is 30 seconds.
+This is roughly the average of the clients supported.
+Setting a timeout sets both the read timeout and the connect timeout.
+*Setting a Timeout*
+    # on configuration
+    client = GiantClient.new( :adapter => :typhoeus, :timeout => 5 ) # five second timeout
+    client.get '/'                                                   # will raise a GiantClient::TimeoutError if it takes longer than 5 seconds.

+    # request specific timeout
+    client = GiantClient.new :typhoeus           # five second timeout
+    client.get '/', :timeout => 1                # will raise a GiantClient::TimeoutError if it takes longer than 1 second.

 ######Passing a string as the options will set path = to that string and all other options to their defaults
     client.get('/') # same as :path => '/'